The New Girl in School

 "The New Girl in School" is a song written by Jan Berry, Roger Christian, Brian Wilson, and Bob Norberg for the American rock duet Jan and Dean.
 It was the B-side of their hit single "Dead Man's Curve".
 Both songs were released on their album Dead Man's Curve / The New Girl In School.
 "The New Girl From School" charted at number 37 on the Billboard Hot 100.
+In Canada the song was co-charted with "Dead Man's Curve" and they reached number 39.

 Background

 The song was initially titled "Gonna Hustle You", but Liberty Records made Jan and Dean change the title and lyrics because the label thought the general public would interpret the song as being too raunchy, insinuated by the word "hustle".
-Jan and Dean then renamed the song to "Get A Chance With You" and changed some of the lyrics, however, the record company still thought the meaning of the song was too suggestive.
-Jan & Dean retitled the song to "The New Girl in School" and brought in a fourth songwriter, Roger Christian to help rewrite the lyrics.
+Jan and Dean then renamed the song to "Get A Chance With You" and changed some of the lyrics; however, the record company still thought the meaning of the song was too suggestive.
+Jan & Dean retitled the song to "The New Girl in School" and brought in a fourth songwriter, Roger Christian, to help rewrite the lyrics.